 If you need help with anything, you’ve got it.
 That goes for client service work as well.
 Why?
 Because if we bring you in, we bring you in with the intention that you will succeed.
 And progress is predicated on the firm doing well.
 If a coworker struggles, no one wins.

 Consider this too.
 By managing a process end to end, you gain important insight into overall firm operations.
 This prepares you for practice leadership, which in many ways is like running a business of your own.

 Close to Home

 Another difference between Equity Methods and a large firm is the number of offices.
 We have one, and it’s in Scottsdale.
 We need you here to work side-by-side with the team.

 But that’s also the good news.
 If you’re not familiar with the Phoenix metro area, know that the Valley of the Sun is a pretty great place to live.
 And as far as work is concerned, it has the number one criteria for consulting: proximity to a major international airport.

 That said, and admitting our clients are all over the US, travel isn’t bad.
-One trip per month is what we consider a busy travel period.
+Two trips in a single month is what we consider a busy travel period.

 The Edge and Back

 Although various groups within large firms try to cooperate, it takes enormous effort to identify the right resources, accommodate every agenda, and encourage all parties to act as one.
 In that kind of environment, it can be very difficult to bring ideas to fruition.

 At Equity Methods, however, innovation has but one test: Does it improve the quality of our work?
 If the answer is “yes,” and we’re the best to do it, we have to do it.
 It’s our responsibility to the client.